 But while this seems like a quick and painless fix in the moment, paying off those balances may not be so simple when the bill finally comes.
 And once you have multiple card balances competing for your attention, things can get even trickier.

 Ready to break free from the cycle and pay off those balances once and for all?
-We tapped LearnVest’s own Natalie Taylor, CFP®, for some tips on the best way to pay down your credit card debt.
+Here are some expert tips on the best way to pay down your credit card debt.

 Before You Get Started

-Once that initial cushion is in place, you’re free to turn your attention toward your credit card debt, but be sure to keep adding to your emergency fund until you’ve reached your final goal, whether that’s three, six or nine months of your take-home pay.
+Once that initial cushion is in place, you’re free to turn your attention toward your credit card debt, but be sure to keep adding to your emergency fund until you’ve reached your final goal, which should be about six months' worth of expenses.

 Finally, one of the most important preliminary steps, according to Taylor, is to stop using your credit cards altogether.
 Before we lose you completely, this doesn’t have to be a forever decision, but it is a necessary step to making actual progress on your debt.
 By pressing pause on the plastic, “it’ll make progress more clear to see,” explains Taylor.
 “It’ll ensure you’re not overspending, which really means that as you pay off your credit card, you can actually stay out of debt moving forward.”